Five Things Newcomers to Canada Need to Know About Housing in Alberta

 According to ZipRecruiter, the average salary in Alberta is $50,631 annually.
 The average hourly wage is $20.71

-Here's a look at various jobs in Alberta and what they pay.
+Here's a link to various jobs in Alberta and what they pay.

 * The benchmark price estimates how much a certain type of home is worth on the MLS®.
 It is calculated by the Housing Price Index (HPI), an ongoing record that tracks aggregate sales of similar homes for any given area.